Sonjorg/PSscripts/README.md

 Easy ways to find files you cant find.
 Very useful if you have 4 TB of storage like myself.

 ### **Active Directory and group policy**
-Unperfect scripts that are a good start for setting up active directory, some group policy settings and adding new users.
-Everything is written in norwegian.
+Scripts that are a good start for setting up and maintaining active directory, adding new users to it and enabling some group policy settings.
+(Everything is written in norwegian).